Dental-Integrators-Association/diadocs/dia-reddit/dia-reddit-overview.md

 # Objective

-The objective of the DIAUS Reddit page is to promote collaboration among members, guests, and vendors.
+The objective of the DIA Reddit page is to promote collaboration among members, guests, and vendors.
 The platform will encourage the exchange of information and knowledge, promote teamwork, and increase productivity and profitability.
 The page will also serve as a marketing tool to attract new members by showcasing the association's benefits and goals.

 # Resources